-After wrapping up his term under President Barack Obama in January, Joe Biden accepted the title of "Benjamin Franklin Presidential Practice Professor" and a position leading the Penn Biden Center for Diplomacy and Global Engagement, based in Washington, Biden was named a Penn professor about a year after partnering with Penn’s Abramson Cancer Center following the death of his son, 1991 College graduate Beau Biden.
+After wrapping up his term under President Barack Obama in 2016, Joe Biden accepted the title of "Benjamin Franklin Presidential Practice Professor" and a position leading the Penn Biden Center for Diplomacy and Global Engagement, based in Washington, DC.
+Biden was named a Penn professor about a year after partnering with Penn’s Abramson Cancer Center following the death of his son, 1991 College graduate Beau Biden.

 How did Biden get his title?

 Toward the end of 2016, rumors about Biden coming to Penn started to become a reality.
 Politico reported last December that Biden would be heading to Penn to “set up shop,” and in the following weeks, the former vice president all but confirmed the rumors.
 Quartz reported Biden saying on a hot mic at a ceremonial swearing-in event for the Senate that he would be “based out of Penn for foreign policy,” substantiating campus rumors and building a fair degree of excitement and anticipation.

 The official announcement came in February, when Biden's arrival and the opening of his D.C. research center were announced.
 Biden officially held joint appointments in the Annenberg School for Communication and the School of Arts and Sciences, with a secondary affiliation in the Wharton School.

 But with the good news came some disappointment for Biden fans at Penn; while his center would focus on relevant hot-button topics like diplomacy and foreign policy, Annenberg Dean Michael Delli Carpini said in a statement that Biden was “not scheduled to teach a formal course at this time.”

 What has the vice president been doing since he was appointed?

 While students have yet to enter a classroom led by Biden, the former vice president has persisted as a de facto campus celebrity through multiple speaking events on campus.